jwoehr/ublu/README.md

 The example is syntax-colored using a [jEdit] (http://jedit.org) edit mode provided with Ublu.

-The latest release version of Ublu is 1.1.2
+The latest release version of Ublu is [version 1.1.3] (https://github.com/jwoehr/ublu/releases/tag/v1.1.3).

-The tip of the master branch calls itself 1.1.2+ as we head for 1.1.3
+The tip of the master branch calls itself 1.1.3+ as we head for 1.1.4

 Ublu is distributed with the open source libraries it needs and their license files which permit such distribution.